Tattomoosa/VisionCone3D/README.md

 ## The Future

+This asset is still in development.
+I have some ideas for further performance tuning options, and I'm open to feedback on the usability and how to improve documentation or workflows.

 ### 2D Support?

 I am open to adding a 2D version of this addon if there is sufficient interest.